Integration guide for connecting CodeGraph’s CPG analysis pipeline with Claude Code hooks and Git workflows.

 Beyond the base pipeline, the hook performs extended analysis:

 Interface Impact Detection (CR1).
-If changed files are in interface layers (CLI, REST API, TUI, MCP, ACP), the hook reports which layers are affected and how many methods changed:
+If changed files are in interface layers (CLI, REST API, MCP, ACP), the hook reports which layers are affected and how many methods changed:

 **Interface Impact:**